 You can load your saved screen, result, and setup from the internal memory or your external USB memory drive, USB A or USB B or SD card.
-To see the storage location, tap the Folder () icon.
+To see the storage location, tap the Folder ( ) icon.
 Make sure to insert a USB memory drive to USB A or B port and insert the SD card to MicroSD port to enable the option.

-1 Tap the Load ( ) icon on the side bar.

-- 2 Select the file to be loaded from the internal memory or from your USB drive.
+- 1 Tap the Load (() icon on the side bar. - 2 Select the file to be loaded from the internal memory or from your USB drive.
 Information of your selected file appears in the File Information pane. - 3 Check the file information on the right pane. - 4 Tap the Load button to load the file.

-If you load the trace file (.trav), you can exit by tapping the Trace Exit button on the top right panel.
 When you load CSV file (.csv), you can check the data that you have set up during the measurement.
 You can find a specific information that you want using the on-screen keyboard or exit by using the Exit button.

-Figure 176 shows an example of EMF 5G NR beam analyzer measurement.
+Figure 180 shows an example of EMF 5G NR beam analyzer measurement.